 This book analyses the arrival of emerging and traditional information and technology for public and economic use in Latin America.
 It focuses on the governmental, economic and security issues and the study of the complex relationship between citizens and government.
 The book is divided into three ...

-David Ramírez Plascencia, Barbara Carvalho Gurgel, Avery Plaw
+Edited By David Ramírez Plascencia, Barbara Carvalho Gurgel, Avery Plaw

 December 31, 2020